nschimme/nschimme.github.io/_posts/2025-10-15-integrating-the-tuya-smart-valve-controller-with-esphome.md

 ---
 When protecting your home, reliability is non-negotiable.
 A smart water shut-off valve is arguably the second most important component in your smart home defense system when it comes to avoiding damage (wind and hail damage claim first place).

-> Note: This post contains affiliate links for the recommended hardware.
-I may earn a small commission from qualifying purchases, at no extra cost to you.

 By integrating the Tuya Smart Valve Controller using ESPHome, we eliminate cloud dependencies, giving us complete **local control** and ensuring that the valve works the _instant_ a leak is detected.
 It's a cost effective solution at ~$25 that won't break the bank!

 ## Why Local Control?